3MFConsortium/spec_displacement/3MF Displacement Extension.md

 | :---: | :---: | :---: | :---: |
 | Displacement 2D view | Quad surface with shared displacement vectors | Displaced surfaces showing discontinuity | Directly connected displaced surfaces |

-In the second case (Figure 5-2), assuming that the surface breaks along an edge *e* between two triangles *T1* and *T2*, this is avoided by connecting the surfaces displaced from the two triangles to the original edge *e*.
+In the second case (Figure 5-2), if the surface breaks along an edge *e* between two triangles *T1* and *T2*, this is avoided by connecting the surfaces displaced from the two triangles to the original edge *e*.

 ##### Figure 5-2: Displacements may disagree on the edges between displacement groups.
 When the directions do not match, the original edge serves to connect the result of displacing the two triangles.